 For the most up to date event information, please visit our Facebook page.

 Starting off at Glasgow Science Centre, you will head through Kelvingrove Park, one of Glasgow’s oldest and most beautiful public parks, and head along the Forth and Clyde canal, arriving at the Falkirk wheel, the world’s first and only rotating boat lift, before passing Linlithgow Palace and finishing in the nation’s capital.
 It's quite a flat route but does include a couple of hills.
 Every walker will be given a map of the route before the walk.

-The whole route will be signed with Day-Glo arrows.
-You will need to check in with marshals at each checkpoint.
+The whole route will be signed with Day-Glo arrows and you'll need to check in with the marshals at each checkpoint.

 We recommend that you walk in pairs or more.

 We strongly suggest that you bring a blister kit (including plasters and antiseptic cream)

 At each checkpoint (approximately every 10-15k) there will be varying facilities available to you, additional water is available but please bring your own bottle.

 During the event there will be points where you can buy refreshments however we would strongly advise you to bring your own supplementary snacks as well.

 There are mobile charging points at Linlithgow Primary School, please bring your own charging cable.